-able for the use of all members who have been or have wanted to be ham radio operators.
+Pershing Rifles, however, is more than just a school teaching the art of leadership.
+We are also a military fraternity in which strong friendships are formed and valuable social skills are learned.
+Our non-military activities range from helping each other on homework assignments to relaxing together at a party or a movie.
+The company is a member of the Military Affiliate Radio System, and the company radio is available for the use of all members who have been or have wanted to be ham radio operators.
 The company boasts a top-notch rifle team which gives all members an opportunity to fire .22's in competition whether or not they have had previous experience.
 We don't always come out on top in all our activities, but we do pride ourselves on having everyone in the company participating and learning new skills and forms of relaxation.

-The only requirements for membership in Pershing Rifles are that you be enrolled in the first- or second-year basic course of Army, Navy, or Air R.O.T.C. at M.I.T. and that you be elected to membership by the regular members of the company upon completion of a pledge period.
+The only requirements for membership in Pershing Rifles are that you be enrolled in the first- or second-year basic course of Army, Navy, or Air R.O.T.C., be planning to enter the two-year R.O.T.C. program, or be strongly interested in military affairs at M.I.T. and that you be elected to membership by the regular members of the company upon completion of a pledge period.
 Members are distinguished by the PR blue and white fourragere worn on the left shoulder of the R.O.T.C. uniform.
 The company maintains a booth at the Freshman Midway each September and also schedules a smoker during the second or third week of the term where prospective members can obtain additional information and register as pledges of the company.
-PHI LAMBDA UPSILON Phi Lambda Upsilon is a national honorary chemical society encompassing not only chemistry but also related fields.
-There are fifty-one chapters at various colleges and universities in the United States.
-The chapter here at M.I.T. was founded in 1952 when Kappa Kappa Sigma, its forerunner, affiliated with Phi Lambda Upsilon to become its forty-ninth chapter.
-The object of the society is the promotion of high scholarship and original investigation in all branches of pure and applied chemistry.
-Membership is limited to those men studying in chemical fields who are elected because they have shown outstanding academic performance.

-Beta Alpha Chapter here at M.I.T. each year arranges for men well known in their fields to address the Society.
-In addition, the Society sponsors a Freshman Chemistry Award and a Sophomore Scholarship Award in Chemistry.
-QUADRANGLE CLUB Quadrangle Club, the sophomore honorary, selects each year the 25 students who during their freshmen year were outstanding either in the field of athletics or in student government.
-Q-Club functions both as an honorary and a service organization.
-Its duties include stimulating sophomore class spirit, service projects, and the awarding of a trophy to the outstanding freshman athlete of the year.
 RADIO SOCIETY Established in 1909, W1MX, the M.I.T.
 Radio Society, is America's oldest college amateur radio station.
 Operating originally under the call sign 1MX, the Society has contributed much in the way of experimental and operating advances in the field of ham radio.
 Many of the club's Alumnae rank today among the top amateurs on the air, and the club station itself has long been recognized as a leader in operating competition throughout the world.

 The station, located on the third floor of Walker Memorial, is equipped to operate on all amateur bands from 80 through 6 meters, with maximum legal input on all low-frequency bands.
 Transmission modes include CW, AM, single sideband, and radioteletype.
 Members who are licensed amateurs and are qualified to operate the club equipment have free access to the station, and many make personal use of the equipment for relaying messages to family and friends.
 Other members take part in operating contests throughout the year, and the club has consistently ranked high in such activities, which include the Sweepstakes, C. D. Parties, and the DX contest.
 The Society is an affiliate club with the American Radio Relay League and holds numerous operating awards, including DXCC, WAS, WAC, WBE, ORS, and OPS.

 Current club membership is approximately 40, nearly all of whom are licensed amateurs, although anyone interested in ham radio is invited to join, and instruction is available for those who wish to obtain a license.